 Whether you are already providing, or expressing interest in providing apprenticeships through taking on a new recruit or training one of your existing employees, we hope that this information will help you understand the services and support which we can provide and the role you can play in the process.

 What is a degree apprenticeship?

-An apprenticeship is a way for young people and adults to earn whilst in employment, often gaining accredited qualifications, evidenced assessment of their competence in the workplace and, in many cases, professional recognition.
-Hiring apprentices or utilising apprenticeship training for existing employees helps businesses to grow your own talent by developing a motivated, skilled and qualified workforce.
+An apprenticeship is a way for people to earn whilst in employment, often gaining accredited qualifications, evidenced assessment of their competence in the workplace and, in many cases, professional recognition.
+Hiring apprentices or utilising apprenticeship training for existing employees helps businesses to grow their own talent by developing a motivated, skilled and qualified workforce.

 The apprentice must be covered under the Employer’s Liability Insurance policy and the University will require confirmation of this insurance prior to the commencement of the apprenticeship and at each renewal of the policy.

 In order to utilise the Apprenticeship Levy, all employers must sign a written agreement with the University which requires the Education and Skills Funding Agency rules and regulations to be adhered to.
 The apprenticeship team will discuss this with you.

 If you have any queries, please don't hesitate to contact us.